diddepavankumar/CardSpark/README.md

 ## Introduction

-**Django flashcard** A simple flashcard built on the django framework that helps you memorize new topics and learn new languages using the space repetition system
+**Card Spark** A simple flashcard built on the django framework that helps you memorize new topics and learn new languages using the space repetition system

 ### Primary Modules used